johanberntsson/ozmoo/documentation/manual/manual.md

 The Commodore 128 version automatically detects if it is started from 40 or 80 columns mode, and adjusts to the screen size.
 When run in 80 column mode, the CPU runs at 2 MHz, making for quite responsive games.
 It makes use of the additional ram available compared to the Commodore 64 version, and allows for games with up to 44 KB dynamic memory.
 An REU can be used for caching if present.

 The Commodore 128 version does not allow a loader image, and build mode -P is not supported.
-Commodore 128 is the only target which can use build mode -71.
+The default build mode for Commodore 128 is -71.
+For large z8 games, mode -71D is also available (requiring dual 1571 drives).

 ## Commodore Plus/4